Opportunities to participate in research to find answers for voice disorders

 We are seeking adults aged 18-100 with a voice disorder related to vocal hyperfunction (muscle tension dysphonia, vocal nodules, vocal fold polyp) or adductor spasmodic dysphonia/laryngeal dystonia to participate in research studies.

 Participants will be asked to come in for one to four sessions no longer than three hours each.
-Compensation is $20/hr.
+Compensation is is $30/hr and all travel expenses will be reimbursed (including flight tickets and hotel if you come from a different state).

 You may be asked to: